theRealGetman/goitneo-python-project-team-13/README.md

 ## Muad'Dib provides

-#### It can guess what the freeman wants from it based on the entered text and offer the nearest command to execute!
+#### It can guess what the fremen wants from it based on the entered text and offer the nearest command to execute!

 ## License